-- An E3G-backed letter calls on the Prime Minister to aim for the financial sector to become net-zero, and to support net-zero financial reform at home and at the G7.
+- An E3G-backed letter calls on the UK Prime Minister to aim for the financial sector to become net-zero, and to support net-zero financial reform at home and at the G7.

 - The letter is backed by financial institutions responsible for £4 trillion GBP in assets and various organisations working on climate and finance.

-Leading financial institutions and organisations working on climate and finance have written to ask the Prime Minister to embrace net-zero financial systems and help deliver them domestically and internationally.
+Leading financial institutions and organisations working on climate and finance have written to ask the UK Prime Minister to embrace net-zero financial systems and help deliver them domestically and internationally.

-The letter is supported by CEOs of institutional investors and other financial institutions responsible for approximately £4 trillion GBP (over $5 trillion USD) in assets.
+Moreover, the letter is supported by CEOs of institutional investors and other financial institutions responsible for approximately £4 trillion GBP (over $5 trillion USD) in assets.
 Signatories include the CEO of the UK’s largest insurer, Aviva, as well as the CEO of the UK’s largest asset manager, Legal & General.

 Ahead of the June summit, G7 Finance Ministers and Central Bank Governors discussed “their role in driving forward the transition of their economies and financial systems to net zero”.